Register

 The Atlanta University Center Consortium member institutions share a long-established history of collaboration that allows students, faculty and staff to benefit from an expanded and enhanced educational environment.
 The Consortium has operated a program of cross-registration which provides expanded academic opportunities by allowing undergraduate students the option of enrolling in undergraduate academic courses offered at any of the AUC member colleges.

-The Fall 2022 AUC Art History + Curatorial Studies courses are offered through the Department of Art & Visual Culture at Spelman College.
+The AUC Art History + Curatorial Studies courses are offered through the Department of Art & Visual Culture at Spelman College.
 Students from Clark Atlanta University, Morehouse College or Spelman College interested in cross-registering for courses should consult with their major department and campus registrar.
 The registration period for each AUC institution is provided below.

-Fall 2022 Registration Period
+Fall 2025 Registration Period

-Fall 2022 Courses
+Fall 2025 Courses

-SAVC 141 Art History I: Pyramids to Cathedrals
+SAVC 141-01 Art History I: Pyramids to Cathedrals

 9 a.m. – 9:50 a.m., MWF